Sterile Processing Technician Careers in Massachusetts

 Prior to seeking training as a sterile processing technician, you will need to obtain a high school diploma or equivalent.
 Although on-the-job training is still prevalent in the industry, it is also possible to acquire training through a reputable training course.
 A few potential training programs in Massachusetts include:

-- Mass Bay Community College, with campuses in Wellesley Hills, Framingham and Ashland, offers a Certificate in Central Processing Technology.
+With campuses in Wellesley Hills, Framingham and Ashland, offers a Certificate in Central Processing Technology.
 Students in the program will gain hands-on experience through lab sessions and a practicum, preparing them to work in a hospital setting.
 Training is scheduled for one evening session per week over the course of a year.

-- Boston Career Institute, with campuses in Brookline, Malden and Lowell, offers a Hospital Central Service Technician course.
+With campuses in Brookline, Malden and Lowell, offers a Hospital Central Service Technician course.
 Students will be eligible to take a certification exam upon completion of the program.

-- Bunker Hill Community College, with campuses in Boston and Chelsea, offers a Central Processing Certificate Program.
+With campuses in Boston and Chelsea, offers a Central Processing Certificate Program.
 Graduates will be prepared for positions in healthcare and industry upon graduation.

 Penn Foster College – Online Sterile Processing Technician Certification